🇦🇺 Australia

 Source: DHA SkillSelect, March 2026

-Visa Pathways for Specialist Physicians
+Visa pathways for Specialist Physician (General Medicine)

 Points-based scoring is not applicable for Specialist Physician (General Medicine) visas, as the occupation does not appear on the Points-Based Skilled Migration (PMSOL) list.
 Instead, your eligibility depends entirely on employer sponsorship and AHPRA skills assessment.